 - Select Stream settings.

-After saving your settings, OBS will return to the stream console.
+After they save their settings, OBS will return to the stream console.

-- Press start streaming (from the output you selected when inputting your stream settings above).
+Press start streaming (from the output they selected when inputting your stream settings above).
+Any player will now be able to play back the livestream with the playback ID.

 Configuring OBS for Low Latency